charlescol/Spell-Checking/README.md

 # Spell-Checking
-In this document we will approach the correction of words as a problem of identification of neighbors of a word.
+In this document we will approach the spell-Checking as a problem of identification of neighbors of a word.

 ![p1](https://github.com/charlescol/Spell-Checking/blob/main/Rapport/Rapport%20(4)_0.png)
 ![p2](https://github.com/charlescol/Spell-Checking/blob/main/Rapport/Rapport%20(4)_1.png)